Windy City Harvest

 VeggieRx Coordinator

 Iririan Francisco is a resident of La Villita, right around the corner from Farm on Ogden.
-She started her journey through Windy City Harvest by being part of North Lawndale Youth Farm from 2013 to 2016.
+She started her journey through Windy City Harvest as part of the North Lawndale Youth Farm from 2013 to 2016.
 Francisco returned in 2021 as the North Lawndale coordinator and currently is the VeggieRx coordinator.

 Alicia Green